Geometric realizations of Tamari interval lattices via cubic coordinates: Geometric properties

 This shows that the map $\Gamma$ is injective. \smallbreak

-Now let us show that the cardinal of the set of cells of size $n$ is equal to the cardinal of $\cc$.
-Recall that the set of cells of size $n$ is exactly the set of minimal-cellular of size $n$.
-Moreover, it is also the set of cubic coordinates which are covered by exactly $n-1$ elements in $(\cc, \Leq)$.
-Furthermore, by the poset isomorphism $\psi$ we know that these elements are the Tamari intervals having $n-1$ elements covering in the poset of Tamari intervals.
-In~\cite{Cha17} Chapoton shows that the set of these Tamari intervals has the same cardinal as the set of synchronized Tamari intervals (see Theorem~2.1 and Theorem~2.3 from~\cite{Cha17}).
-Finally, Proposition~\ref{ditsyn=tisyn} allows us to conclude that the cardinal of $\ccs$ and the cardinal of the set of cells of size $n$ are equal.
-Thus, the map $\Gamma$ is bijective. \end{proof}
+Now let us show that the cardinal of the set of cell-wings of dimension $n-1$ is equal to the cardinal of $\ccs$.
+Recall that the set of cells of size $n$ is exactly $\OutputWings(\cc)$.
+Furthermore, by the poset isomorphism $\psi$ we know that these elements are the Tamari intervals having $n-1$ elements covering in the Tamari interval lattices.
+In~\cite{Cha18} Chapoton shows that the set of these Tamari intervals has the same cardinal as the set of synchronized Tamari intervals (see Theorem~2.1 and Theorem~2.3 from~\cite{Cha18}).
+Finally, Proposition~\ref{ditsyn=tisyn} allows us to conclude that the cardinal of $\ccs$ and the cardinal of the set of cell-wings of dimension $n-1$ are equal.
+Thus, the map $\Gamma$ is bijective. \end{proof} \smallbreak

-Thereafter, we also use the \Def{opposite cubic coordinate} of the synchronized cubic coordinate.
-It is given by the map $\bar{\gamma}$ defined by